awwx/meteor-offline-data/README.md

 this implementation will be special purpose to accounts (since method calls can't wait while offline).

-* For offline collections, the API for reporting method completion will change from using a function callback, since methods can be start in one instance of the application while offline and complete afte the application has been closed and opened again... and a function callback would no longer exist in JavaScript memory.
+* For offline collections, the API for reporting method completion will change from using a function callback, since methods can be start in one instance of the application while offline and complete after the application has been closed and opened again... and a function callback would no longer exist in JavaScript memory.